 Below are the various phases involved in the waterfall model.
-Please note that the number of phases and sequence of phases may vary from one project to another.
+Please note that the number of phases and sequences of phases may vary from one project to another.

-#1) Requirements: This is the phase where the system to be developed is documented in the form of software requirement specification (SRS) document.
+a) Requirements: This is the phase where the system to be developed is documented in the form of Software Requirement Specification (SRS) document.
 This is the most important phase of SDLC as a clear understanding of requirements from the client will reduce the rework in the following phases.

 Below is the diagram to depict the waterfall model in the form of phases.

 Answer: V-Model stands for the verification and validation model.
 V-model is an addition to the waterfall model, in the sense that V-model is also a sequential model.
 In V-model, each phase of development is associated with a corresponding testing phase.

 The image given below depicts the various phases involved in V-model.

 The left side of the model is the Software Development Lifecycle while the right side of the model is Software Testing Lifecycle.
 As the phases form the shape of the letter ‘V’, this model is called V-Model.

 Within the V-Model, SDLC is to be interpreted from top to bottom, while STLC is to be interpreted from the bottom to the top.
 Initially, requirements are gathered to document the system to be developed as per the client requirements.
 The testing team develops the system test plan based on the requirements.